jamdominguez/React-Learning_ReactJS/README.md

 </div>

-Like was explined in props sections, when is necesary prop to initialize the Componente, this prop must be initialize with **defaultprops**.
+Like was explained in props sections, when is necesary prop to initialize the Componente, this prop must be initialize with **defaultprops**.
 ```js
 import React, { Component } from 'react';
 import logo from './logo.svg';